 Institutional or individual memberships in professional organizations are paid in one of the following ways:

-Membership payments from externally-funded grants are subject to this policy’s provisions, plus additional approval from the funding source to assure that the expenditures conform to funding source requirements.
+Membership payments from externally-funded grants are subject to this policy’s provisions, plus additional approval from the funding agency to assure that the expenditures conform to the funding agency’s requirements.
 Refer to UPPS No. 02.02.01, Applying for Sponsored Programs, for further information.

-Individual memberships paid with university funds must show a benefit to the institution, and the purchase order or payment request form must document that benefit.
+Individual memberships paid with university funds must show a benefit to the institution, and the supporting documentation must include a justification explaining the benefit.